 Identifying stock or bonds sold.
 If you can adequately identify the shares of stock or the bonds you sold, their basis is the cost or other basis of the particular shares of stock or bonds.
 If you buy and sell securities at various times in varying quantities and you cannot adequately identify the shares you sell, the basis of the securities you sell is the basis of the securities you acquired first.
+For more information about identifying securities you sell, see Stocks and Bonds under Basis of Investment Property in chapter 4 of Publication 550

 Mutual fund shares.
-If you sell mutual fund shares that you acquired at different times and prices, you may choose to use an average basis.
+If you sell mutual fund shares acquired at different times and prices, you can choose to use an average basis.
 For more information, see Average Basis in Publication 564.